 If you enjoy this post, please pin and share.
 And don't forget to vote for this project in the Home Improvement contest!

-If you're interested in more home improvement ideas, our blog - Birdz of a Feather Home - has plenty of DIYs that show the transformation of both our home and garden.
-You can subscribe here :) If crafts are your thing, check out and subscribe to Birdz of a Feather ~ Craft Rehab.
+If you're interested in more home improvement ideas, our blog - Birdz of a Feather - has plenty of DIYs that show the transformation of both our home and garden.
+You can subscribe here :) If crafts are your thing, check out our posts under the Craft Rehab category.